 Have you ever made something harder than it needed to be?
 I have.
 Unfortunately, my budget is one area where I have made things harder than they needed to be; especially when it comes to saving money.
-Often, we tend to try new ways to save that aren’t always the best option.
-In fact, when it comes down to it, the best money saving habits, the majority of them are all ones that have been used by people for decades.
-They are the same good money saving habits that your grandparents and great grandparents used.
-They are the Depression Era money saving tips that your family members used to get through the Great Depression.
+Often, we tend to try new ways to save that aren't always the best option.
+In fact, when it comes down to it, the best money-saving habits, the majority of them are all ones that have been used by people for decades.
+They are the same old-fashioned money-saving tips that your grandparents and great-grandparents used.
+They are the Depression Era money-saving tips that your family members used to get through the Great Depression.
 They worked then and if you put them into practice, they will work for you too!

-When you’re looking to develop good money saving habits, it is best to start simple.
-That is why I love these old time money saving habits so much.
-They’re all incredibly simple places to start if you need to set up a few good money saving habits for yourself and your family.
+When you're looking to develop good money-saving habits, it is best to start simple.
+That is why I love these old-fashioned money-saving tips so much.
+They're all incredibly simple places to start if you need to set up a few good money-saving habits for yourself and your family.

 10 Old Fashioned Money Saving Tips

-The reason that these good money saving habits are so successful is that they’re so simple.
-Overcomplicating your money habits only serve to confuse you and often land you into financial trouble.
+The reason that these good money-saving habits are so successful is that they're so simple.
+Overcomplicating your money habits only serve to confuse you and often lands you in financial trouble.

 Related: 6 Genius Frugal Living Tips for Frugal Family Living